ScuttleSE/gbsfm_web/README.md

 You'll also need:

-* A MySQL/MariaDB database with the proper schema (to come)
+* A MySQL/MariaDB database with the proper schema (Contact me privately to get a copy)
 * A Liquidsoap-based streamer (to come)
 * Discord and IRC-bots (to come)
 * Some other stuff I probably forgot